 Developer Community

-The Ethereum ecosystem has a large developer community in which 4,000+ developers are actively building hundreds of different decentralized projects using Solidity.
-20% of all new Web3 developers join the Ethereum ecosystem.
+The Ethereum ecosystem has the largest developer community in Web3, with 7,800+ monthly active developers building hundreds of different decentralized projects.
+71% of contract code in all of Web3 is deployed on Ethereum first.
 Other blockchains such as Cosmos, Fantom, Binance Smart Chain, and Avalanche are all Solidity-compatible, and developers have resources and support from those communities too.

-The Bitcoin ecosystem has, by comparison, fewer developers, with 680 monthly active developers of its own.
+The Bitcoin ecosystem has, by comparison, fewer developers, with 1,000+ monthly active developers of its own.
 But that number is growing.
-A sizable fraction of Web3 developers build on top of Bitcoin thanks to projects such as Stacks, which is the largest and fastest-growing Web3 project on Bitcoin and has 120+ monthly active developers of its own as of 2022.
+40% of Bitcoin developers are working on Bitcoin L2s, such as Stacks, which has 150+ monthly active developers of its own.

 Dev Tooling and Resources

-The large developer community in Ethereum provides you with access to a large library of developer resources for learning Solidity, as well as a wide variety of tooling, such as Hardhat, Truffle, Remix, and more.
-The ecosystem also offers a number of grant programs and with over $30 billion invested by VCs in Web3 in 2021, there is a lot of funding going around, whether in Ethereum or Bitcoin or a different ecosystem altogether.
+The large developer community in Ethereum provides you with access to a large library of developer resources for learning Solidity, as well as a wide variety of tooling, such as Hardhat, Alchemy, Remix, and more.
+The ecosystem also offers a number of grant programs, and despite the market downturn, Web3 companies are still raising over $1B every quarter across all ecosystems, so there is funding to be had for founders that tap into the right opportunities.

-If you choose to learn Clarity, the Clarity Language resource hub provides you with a compendium of tutorials, templates, free cohort-based learning groups you can join, and jobs for Clarity developers.
-Web3 developers that choose to learn Clarity will find a rich library of developer tooling from Hiro, which creates tools for building decentralized applications for Bitcoin, and they can turn to Stacks Grants for early funding.
+If you choose to learn Clarity, the Clarity Language resource hub provides you with a compendium of tutorials, templates, and jobs for Clarity developers.
+Web3 developers that choose to learn Clarity will find a rich library of developer tooling from us at Hiro, and they can turn to Stacks Grants for early funding.

-Both the Bitcoin and Ethereum ecosystems are leading blockchain ecosystems, each with different pros and cons.
+Both the Bitcoin and Ethereum ecosystems are leading blockchain ecosystems: together they have accounted for 40% of all Web3 developers, which has held steady since 2015.
 In terms of smart contract programming languages, Solidity comes with a robust ecosystem of resources and community support, benefits that come with being the oldest smart contract programming language.

 Clarity is a language optimized for secure and predictable applications.
 While much newer, in many ways, Clarity is better suited for the business of smart contracts.

 Ultimately, the Web3 programming language you choose to learn is dependent on which blockchain you want to build on— a holistic decision, with many different factors, such as users, market shares, and funding.
-Now that you’ve learned about programming languages, are you ready to learn about the different ecosystems more broadly?
-Download our free guide.
+Learn more about smart contract development in our free book.